Float tanks in Perth, providing true sensory deprivation

 So what is floating or float therapy?

-Floating is essentially allowing a state of deep mental and physical relaxation by spending an hour or more suspended quietly in darkness,
+Floating is essentially allowing a state of deep mental and physical relaxation by spending up to 90 minutes suspended quietly in darkness,

-Without any effort you can alleviate pain, accelerate healing, de-stress, improve sleep ; all while having fun in this unique state.
+Without any effort you can alleviate pain, accelerate healing, de-stress and improve sleep, all while you lay peacefully in a unique sensory reduced environment.

 Float tanks are helpful for...